 Tip: A 'Most Wanted' poster is a poster distributed to let the public know of a person who authorities wish to find and apprehend.
 It normally includes a picture of the person, either a photograph or a sketch, information about their crimes, and a sum of money offered as reward for their capture!

-PUNISHMENT METHODS in early modern Britain
+PRE VISIT LESSON 2: PUNISHMENT METHODS IN EARLY MODERN BRITAIN punishment methods in early modern Britain

 LEAD IN QUESTIONS: